Cpp-Kurs/crate-game/README.md

  This is a readme, please consider it.
+NO.